-The Company's financial liabilities include accounts and other payables (excluding taxes payables), lease liability and security deposits.
-These financial liabilities are classified, at initial recognition, as loans and borrowings, and payables.
+The Company's financial liabilities include accounts and other payables (excluding taxes payables), lease liability and deposits and other liabilities.
+These financial liabilities are classified, at initial recognition, as loans and borrowings and payables.

 All financial liabilities are recognized initially at fair value.